JulianO911/GIT-TASK-/README.md

 ### Reverse

 The reverse command, reverse the commit pushed and create a new one that shows that the commit is reversed.
 Example: **git reverse HEAD**.

+## Level 9: Cherry-pick Intro

+With command cherry-pick we can copy some commits of multiple branchs to main.
+For example, **git cherry-pick C3 C4** generates a copy of the C3 and C4 commits in the main branch.